Astra 1K: Overview

 The satellite featured frequency re-use for some of its transponders, using dual patterns coverage, one covering eastern Europe, the other covering Spain.
 This design was meant to cover specific markets only, in order to expand the capacity of the fleet, as frequency re-use enables more channels to be transmitted simultaneously at the same frequency, with the drawback that channels broadcast on the Spain beam wouldn't be receivable by any means (no matter how large the receiving dish would be) in the east beam and vice versa.
 This would have left for example the Netherlands and parts of neighbouring countries without reception of either of the beams, as the beams overlap over those countries, efficiently jamming each other.

 Astra 1K also featured multiple Ka-Band capabilities, originally intended to provide an upload path for satellite Internet access services.
-SES later developed such a 2-way commercial satellite internet service with ASTRA2Connect (now Astra Connect), using Ku-band for upload and download paths.
+SES later developed such a 2-way commercial satellite internet service with ASTRA2Connect (now SES Broadband), using Ku-band for upload and download paths.